chinamike65/hugo-tuolesi/content/book4/book4en.md

 However, it is not as long as a moment, and I can cultivate a point of kindness.

-All heaven and man are loving, they are always guarding,
+All heavenly beings are loving, they are always guarding,

 Joy is much more comfortable, and poisonous knives cannot penetrate.